Sharon-B/Recipe-Box/README.md

 ### New User Stories

 1. As a user I want to be able to view recipes on my tablet device so that I can use it while cooking in the kitchen.
-2. As a user I want to have my own profile where I can keep track of my own recipes
+2. As a user I want to have my own profile where I can keep track of my own recipes.
 3. As a user I want a visually appealing site so that I will enjoy browsing recipes for longer.
 4. As a user I want be able to check recipes on my mobile so that I can see what ingredients I may need while I’m out.
 5. As a user I want to be able to contact the site owner so that I can ask any questions or offer recommendations that I may have.